 Sports: Cross-country, disc golf, lacrosse, rugby, soccer, Ultimate Frisbee

 East Carolina University’s facilities are state-of-the-art and home to some exceptional collegiate talent.
 These same venues are also available for tournaments, meets, competitions, and other events that sports planners are putting together throughout the year.
 Be sure to check out the 50,000-seat, fully lit Dowdy-Ficklen Stadium, home to the Pirates’ football program; the 8,000-seat ECU Williams Arena at Minges Coliseum for both basketball and volleyball games; and the 1,000-seat Stewart Johnson Soccer Stadium.

 Sports: Baseball, basketball, football, golf, soccer, softball, swimming, tennis, track and field, volleyball

 Stallings Stadium at Elm Street Park

 Greenville has a strong connection to baseball, and in particular, Little League.
-Stallings Stadium at Elm Street Park is a premier choice when planning an event in the region, and is scheduled to host the Southeast Tournament of State Champions in summer 2018.
+Stallings Stadium at Elm Street Park is a premier choice when planning an event in the region, and is the site of the 2018 Southeast Tournament of State Champions.
 The stadium is also the permanent home to the Greenville Little Leagues City Championship Series, and could be the site of your next big event!
 While players have been stepping up to the plate here since the 1950s, the stadium itself was completely renovated in 2012, making for a state-of-the-art experience.
 There are 234 stadium seats, 400 right field bleacher seats, and additional space for lawn seating – in all the stadium can seat around 1,000 spectators.